Theory of the Strange Metal Sr$_3$Ru$_2$O$_7$

-Our description of Sr$_3$Ru$_2$O$_7$ has been structured around the presence of a peak in the density of states at zero field that collapses towards the Fermi energy as $H \to H_\text{c}$.
+Our description of Sr$_3$Ru$_2$O$_7$ is structured around the presence of a peak in the density of states at zero field that collapses towards the Fermi energy as $H \to H_\text{c}$.
 These statements are well-grounded experimentally.
 The most speculative aspect of our discussion has been the assumption that the width of this peak becomes small (of order 1 kelvin) at the critical field.
 This is necessary within our framework to explain how the $T$-linear resistivity and $T \log 1/T$ specific heat are able to extend down to the lowest temperatures.
-Direct experimental confirmation of the narrowing of the peak in the density of states as it moves towards the Fermi energy is needed to fully justify (or falsify) this aspect of our description.
+Direct experimental confirmation of the narrowing of the peak as it moves towards the Fermi energy is needed to fully justify (or falsify) this aspect of our description.
 Existing scanning tunneling microscopy (STM) data as a function of field does not clearly show the peak moving towards the Fermi energy \cite{PhysRevLett.99.057208} and is therefore difficult to square with several aspects of the phenomenology.
-Finally, our theoretical results have mostly involved perturbative reasoning based on the density of electronic states.
-A more fully self-consistent description of the strongly coupled marginal Fermi liquid in Sr$_3$Ru$_2$O$_7$ is ultimately desirable.

-Across many other materials --- including heavy fermions \cite{PhysRevLett.89.056402,Custers2003,qosc}, pnictides \cite{PhysRevLett.110.257002, Analytis2014, shibauchi} and cuprates \cite{Ramshaw317, 2018arXiv180408502M} --- strange metal behavior is commonly associated with mass divergences.
-Furthermore, controlled quantum Monte Carlo modelling of e.g. density wave or Ising nematic criticality in metals clearly shows distinct hot and cold regions of the Fermi surface \cite{qmc}.
-The mass divergence is presumably localized to the hot regions, so that our kinematic considerations apply.
-However, unlike the more band structure controlled ruthenate physics discussed above, strong quantum critical fluctuations can make the spectral weight of hot fermions vanish in tandem with a divergent mass, such that the hot fermion density of states remains finite, as seen in e.g. the numerics of \cite{PhysRevLett.117.097002}.
-Keeping this caveat in mind, it seems possible that variants of the cc $\to$ ch scattering mechanism identified in this work may underpin strange metallic physics more broadly.
+Turning to other families of strange metals, heavy fermion systems contain narrow peaks in the density of states.
+A dichotomy between hot and cold fermions may be at work in those cases also, and hence they are candidates for the approach we have taken here.
+For more general strange metals, however, the following caveat should be kept in mind.
+While controlled quantum Monte Carlo modelling of e.g. density wave or Ising nematic criticality in metals clearly shows distinct hot and cold regions of the Fermi surface \cite{qmc}, the hot regions do not necessarily lead to peaks in the density of states because the spectral weight of the hot fermions can vanish in tandem with a divergent mass \cite{PhysRevLett.117.097002}.
+It remains to be understood how variants of the cc $\to$ ch scattering mechanism identified in this work could underpin the strange metallic physics arising in those cases.